 - 1/2 cup water

-Fill the taco and tortilla shells with black beans, pico de gallo, sliced avocado, and queso fresco.
+- Fill the warm taco and tortilla shells with the meat mixture and add black beans, pico de gallo, sliced avocado and queso fresco.

 - Store any pork leftovers in an airtight container or freezer bags and refrigerate or freeze for later.

 - To make the pork from scratch, place the raw pork in a glass baking dish.
 Preheat the oven to 250°F. In a bowl mix together the seasoning packet, ketchup, vinegar and sugars.
 Pour the mix over the pork tenderloin and add the half cup water to the bottom of the pan.
 Cover with aluminum foil tightly and bake for 3 hours.